RETURNING WOLVES TO COLORADO

 What’s the situation with Colorado’s wolves right now?

-Voters approved Proposition 114 in 2020 to start reintroducing wolves into Colorado by the end of 2023.
-At this moment, Colorado Parks and Wildlife is developing its plan to restore and manage wolves.
+Voters approved Proposition 114 in 2020 to start reintroducing gray wolves into Colorado by the end of 2023.
+Colorado Parks and Wildlife is now developing a plan to restore and manage wolves — but with the livestock industry leading the development process, the plan could actually support a recurring wolf slaughter.

 How did we get here?